spencewenski/LightRipple/README.md

 ## Description
 This effect creates a circular ripple that expands outward from a collision point.

+This project includes the effect scripts, a sample material, a sample prefab, and a sample scene.

 This effect was used in [Vision](https://youtu.be/5lL2Lj9S29w), the game my team made for EECS 494, the game design course at the University of Michigan.